jrp244/byu-cs324/lab-proxy-threadpool/README.md

 To complete `handle_client()`, send the HTTP response back to the client, exactly as it was received from the server--no further manipulation needed.
-And close the socket associated with the client; your proxy uses HTTP/1.0, and you are done!
+Once you have done it, call `close()` on the socket associated with the client.
+Your proxy is using HTTP/1.0, so there will be no further HTTP requests over the existing connection.

 ### Testing

 TBD